OpenSourceEconomics/tranquilo-dev/src/tranquilo_dev/slidev/slides.md

 - Moré-Wild Benchmark set
 - 52 leasts-squares problems with 2 to 12 parameters
-- Was used in pounders, PyBobyqa and DFO-LS papers
+- Used in POUNDERS, PyBobyqa and DFO-LS papers
-- Local optimization problems without bounds
 - Differentiable (but we don't use derivatives)
 - Profile plots
   - Y-axis: share of solved problems
-  - X-axis: (normalized) runtime in terms of function evaluations
+  - X-axis: computational cost in function evaluations
+  - For each problem, cost is standardized by the cost of the best optimizer

 ---